Best German City Names: 200+ Historic & Imaginary Ideas

 Heidelberg

-Home to Germany's oldest university (founded 1386) and the romantic ruins of Heidelberg Castle, perched majestically above the Neckar River
+Home to Germany's oldest university (founded 1386) and the ruins of Heidelberg Castle above the Neckar River

 Rothenburg ob der Tauber

-A perfectly preserved medieval walled town that survived wars and time, featuring original ramparts, towers, and half-timbered houses from the 13th century
+A medieval walled town with original ramparts, towers, and half-timbered houses from the 13th century

 Lübeck

-The "Queen of the Hanseatic League," this UNESCO World Heritage city dominated medieval Baltic trade with its distinctive red-brick Gothic architecture
+The "Queen of the Hanseatic League," a UNESCO World Heritage city known for medieval Baltic trade and red-brick Gothic architecture

 Bamberg